 Advertisers should be careful with setting too much on expandable ads.
 These ads cover the whole screen.
 When the user taps on them too often such “taps” are just accidental.
 To unveil their creative potential, expandable ads should be clearly marked and deployed, while alerting the users about the gameplay interruption.

-Video games advertising can also be implemented in the game flow.
-It tends to bring higher view rates, but here's the thing to remember — users won't stop the playing process to see the video that exceeds 30 seconds length.
-In such a scenario, it may turn out to negative experience while dealing with your ads.
+Rewarded video game advertising can also be implemented in the game flow.
+It tends to bring higher view rates, but here's the thing to remember — users won't stop the playing process to see video ads that exceed 30 seconds in length.
+In such a scenario, it may lead to a negative experience while dealing with your ads.

-The concept behind advergaming means that the entire game is created by a company, that promotes its products or services using game.
+The concept behind advergaming means that the entire game is created by an advertising company, that promotes its products or services using the game.
 To tell a brand story through the whole game or video is probably the best way to offer an immersive experience.
 Advergames allow users to get fun and positive emotions as well.

-How can advertisers conquer the gaming space?
+How can advertisers conquer the gaming ad space?

 If you incorporate in-game advertising into your brand campaign, it's better to leave all the efforts to a full-featured solution for your ads to be fitted as naturally as possible with a suitable format.
 Feel free to contact our experts who will assist you in choosing a mobile ad format that fits your KPI best.

-Our self-serve mobile platform connects you to the premium publishers ensuring the best viewability for your mobile ads with a variety of ad formats for image and performance-based advertising.
-Our programmatic platforms will help you reach new audiences with high-quality in-game advertising formats.
+Our self-serve mobile in-game advertising platform connects you to premium game publishers ensuring the best viewability for your mobile ads with a variety of ad formats for image and performance-based advertising.
+Our programmatic advertising platforms will help you reach new audiences with high-quality in-game advertising formats.